palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 # OpenBCI V3 Data Format

-This discussion of the OpenBCI data format only applies to OpenBCI V3 `v1` (2014-2016) and `v2` (2016-).
-For OpenBCI V3, the OpenBCI board contains either a Atmel or ChipKIT microcontroller that can be programmed through the Arduino IDE and Microchip's MPIDE, respectively.
+This discussion of the OpenBCI data format only applies to OpenBCI V3 `v1` (2014-2016) and `v2` (Fall 2016).
+For OpenBCI V3, the OpenBCI board contains either a ATmega or ChipKIT microcontroller that can both be programmed through the Arduino IDE.
 The OpenBCI board has an on-board RFDuino radio module acting as a "Device".
 The OpenBCI system includes a USB dongle for the PC, which acts as the RFDuino "Host".
 The format of the OpenBCI data as seen on the PC is defined by a combination of the Arduino code on the OpenBCI board and of the RFDuino code running on the Host.
 So, if you don't like the data format defined here, feel free to change it!

 ### Proprietary ("RFDuino") vs Standard Bluetooth